-World Wildlife Fund, in collaboration with Finance Earth, has been working to develop the concept for an innovative blue finance mechanism – the Fisheries Improvement Fund – with the aim of reversing the global trend of fisheries decline.
+World Wildlife Fund (WWF), in collaboration with Finance Earth (FE), has been working to develop the concept for an innovative blue finance mechanism – the Fisheries Improvement Fund – with the aim of reversing the global trend of fisheries decline.
 Sustainable finance is critical to scaling the transition towards more sustainable fisheries; we need new models that are efficient, equitable, and cost effective for key stakeholders.
-We believe that proving innovative concepts in the real world, such as this, will lead the way towards the establishment of a sustainable blue economy.
+We believe that testing and proving innovative concepts in the real world, such as this, are critical to the establishment of a sustainable blue economy.

 Stabilize fishery yields and reduce supply chain volatility

-Establish equitable, transparent, and efficientcost structures for funding FIPs
+Establish equitable, transparent, and efficientcost structures for funding fishery improvements

 World Wildlife Fund (WWF), is working with Finance Earth, experts in impact investment and fund management, through a multi-stakeholder initiative with leading industry players to design and pilot this financing concept aimed at delivering global fishery recovery at scale.
 This collaboration will focus on reversing the trend of fisheries decline and scaling global fisheries improvements for healthier marine ecosystems, thriving fishing communities, and a sustainable blue economy.
 Once established, this new mechanism will secure much-needed funding for implementing Fishery Improvement Projects (FIPs), attract new capital providers, and establish a return mechanism based on participating companies’ contributing toward a long-term, volume-based fee.
 Testing this model in the real world will provide a replicable and scalable model that can serve as a blueprint for a potential global Fisheries Improvement Fund in the future.